Muchori/fastApi/README.md

 # FastApi

-A spimple REST API using FastApi and Alembic as ORM for data persistency
+A simple REST API using FastApi and Alembic as ORM for data persistency